Introduction to this Policy

 References in this Policy to:

-- “Personal Data”, “Data Controller”, “Data Processor” and “processing” shall have the meanings given to them in the DPA or, from 25 May 2018, the GDPR.
+- “Personal Data”, “Data Controller”, “Data Processor” and “processing” shall have the meanings given to them in the DPA or the GDPR.

 For the purposes of applicable Data Protection Law, we, Better Things Marketing Limited, trading as Promote Your School are the Data Controller and therefore we are responsible for, and control the processing of, your Personal Data in accordance with applicable Data Protection Law.
 “Personal Data” has a legal definition but, in brief, it refers to information from which a living person can be identified.
 Such information must be protected in accordance with Data Protection Law.